chriswendt/ietf/draft-ietf-stir-passport.md

 **4. Extending PASSporT**

-PASSporT represents the bare minimum set of claims needed to assert the originating identity, however there will certainly be new and extended applications and usage of PASSPorT that will need to extend the claims to represent other information specific to the origination identities beyond the identity itself.
+PASSporT represents the bare minimum set of claims needed to assert the originating identity and support the secure propoerties discussed in various parts of this document, however there will certainly be both new uses and ways of extending the application and usage of PASSPorT that requires the ability to extend the defined base set of claims to represent other information requiring assertion or validation beyond the identity itself.

-There are two mechanisms defined to extend PASSporT.
-The first includes an extension of the base passport claims to include additional claims.
-An alternative method of extending PASSporT is for applications of PASSporT unrelated to the base set of claims, that will define it's own set of claims.
-Both are described below.

 **4.1 "ppt" (PASSporT) header parameter**

-For extended profiles of PASSporT, a new JWS header parameter "ppt" MUST be used with a string that uniquely identifies the profile specification that defines any new claims that would extend the base set of claims of PASSporT.
+For the extension of the base set of claims defined in this document, a new JWS header parameter "ppt" MUST be used with a string that uniquely identifies and points to a profile specification that defines any new claims that would extend the base set of claims of PASSporT.

 An example header with an extended PASSporT profile of "foo" is as follows: